timvideos/hdmi2usb.tv/Digilent-Atlys.md

 The jpeg compression quality is controlled via a setting.

-### Can this board record two cameras, or a camera and a laptop?
+### Can this board record two simultaneous separate cameras, or a camera and a laptop?

 No, again USB 2.0 doesn't have enough bandwidth for recording two streams at once.
 When we move to USB 3.0 this might become possible.